You need to enable JavaScript to run this app.

 Council supports and celebrates NAIDOC week as part of The Knox Reconciliation Action Plan (RAP).
 This plan formalises our commitment to take meaningful action to advance reconciliation and truth-telling in Knox.

-This includes actions focusing on six key areas -recognition and respect, cultural heritage, health and wellbeing, civic participation, employment and economic development, voice and governance.
+This includes actions focusing on six key areas - recognition and respect, cultural heritage, health and wellbeing, civic participation, employment and economic development, voice and governance.
 For more information.

-Painting of an aboriginal woman with traditional body paint, and black crows holding leaves
+Painting of an aboriginal woman with traditional body paint, and black crows holding leaves by Charlotte Allingham

 What's happening